 The history of Varuträsk starts in 1932, when Harald Holmgren discovered the pegmatite dyke.
 At first the rocks were not mined for the minerals.
 The fieldspar and other rocks were used for the furnaces of the Boliden company, they were used to clear the copper.

 Today the abandoned mine is a tourist destination named Varuträsk Mineral Park which offers underground mine tours and the possibility to collect minerals.
-The visitors taking the underground mine tour are equipped with hard hats, overalls and wellingtons.
+The visitors taking the underground mine tour are equipped with helmets, overalls and rubber boots.
 Then the mining operations of the 1930s and 1940s with the mining technology of the time are shown.
 A special feature of this tours are the sparkling rock faces with their wealth of rare minerals.
 Mineral collecting is not free, but visitors may buy a bucket and take with them anything that fits in the bucket.
 On the surface there are more mining related displays including a forge, which is operated to show the old craft of forging.
 There is a stone polishing workshop where visitors can try to olish their own finds.
 In the main building with the café and an exhibition of loacal minerals.